o3-shop/captcha-module/README.md

 ## Installation

-Please proceed with one of the following ways to install the module:
+Please proceed the following way to install the module:

 ### Module installation via composer